May 4th Legacy Scholarships for Peace and Conflict Studies Majors

 - The scholarship may be applied to any of the following costs associated with attending KSU: Tuition, Room and Board, Fees, Books and Supplies

-Eligible students beginning or continuing their studies in Fall 2020 should submit the following:
+Eligible students beginning or continuing their studies in summer or fall 2022 should submit the following:

 - A document setting out your educational history (including program of study in SPCS) and relevant grades.